BAMresearch/DACHS/README.rst

 Overview
 ========

-Database for Automation and Consistent Holistic Synthesis
+Database for Automation, Characterisation and Holistic Synthesis

 .. start-badges